 - 1. This 'natural or legal person' has ultimate legal responsibility for ensuring compliance with all applicable regulatory requirements for the medical device in the countries or jurisdictions where it is intended to be made available or sold, unless this responsibility is specifically imposed on another person by the Regulatory Authority (RA) within that jurisdiction. - 2.
 The manufacturer's responsibilities are described in other GHTF guidance documents.
-These responsibilities include meeting both pre-market requirements and post-market requirements, such as adverse event reporting and notification of corrective actions. - 'Design and/or manufacture', as referred to in the above definition, may include specification development, production, fabrication, assembly, processing, packaging, repackaging, labelling, relabelling, sterilization, installation, or remanufacturing of a medical device; or putting a collection of devices, and possibly other products, together for a medical purpose. - 4.
-Any person who assembles or adapts a medical device that has already been supplied by another person for an individual patient, in accordance with the instructions for use, is not the manufacturer, provided the assembly or adaptation does not change the intended use of the medical device.
+These responsibilities include meeting both pre-market requirements and post-market requirements, such as adverse event reporting and notification of corrective actions. - 3.
+'Design and/or manufacture', as referred to in the above definition, may include specification development, production, fabrication, assembly, processing, packaging, repackaging, labelling, relabelling, sterilization, installation, or remanufacturing of a medical device; or putting a collection of devices, and possibly other products, together for a medical purpose. - 4.
+Any person who assembles or adapts a medical device that has already been supplied by another person for an individual patient, in accordance with the instructions for use, is not the manufacturer, provided the assembly or adaptation does not change the intended use of the medical device. - 5.
+Any person who changes the intended use of, or modifies, a medical device without acting on behalf of the original manufacturer and who makes it available for use under his own name, should be considered the manufacturer of the modified medical device. - 6.
+An authorized representative, distributor or importer who only adds its own address and contact details to the medical device or the packaging, without covering or changing the existing labelling, is not considered a manufacturer. - 7.
+To the extent that an accessory is subject to the regulatory requirements of a medical device, the person responsible for the design and/or manufacture of that accessory is considered to be a manufacturer.

-&lt;sup>3 GHTF/SG1/N55:2009 Definitions of the Terms Manufacturer, Authorised Representative, Distributor and Importer
+&lt;sup>3 GHTF/SG1/N55:2009 Definitions of the Terms Manufacturer, Authorized Representative, Distributor, and Importer

-&lt;sup>4 The term "person" that appears here and in the other definitions of this document, includes legal entities such as a corporation, a partnership or an association.
+&lt;sup>4 The term "person" that appears here and in the other definitions of this document, includes legal entities such as a corporation, a partnership, or an association.